pywebio/PyWebIO/docs/guide.rst

 However, there are some other useful features we don't cover in the above.
 Here we just make a briefly explain about them.
 When you need them in your application, you can refer to their document.

+Also, :doc:`here </cookbook>` is a cookbook where you can find some useful code snippets for your PyWebIO application.

 ``session`` module
 ^^^^^^^^^^^^^^^^^^^^
 The :doc:`pywebio.session </session>` module give you more control to session.